 Cooking time : 15 minutes

 Serves : 6 buns

-Deep fry the buns in hot oil on medium heat.
-Fry both sides till buns turns dark golden brown in color.
+- Deep fry the buns in hot oil on medium heat.
+Fry both sides till buns turns golden brown in color.

 These buns lasts for a while.
 So you can serve it even after few hours.

-- Use very ripe bananas with black spots on banana peel.
+- Use ripe bananas with black spots on banana peel.
 Cavendish banana is preferred.

-2. Knead the dough in the night and make puris in the next morning for breakfast or knead the dough in the morning and make puris in the evening for snack time.
+2. Knead the dough in the night and make buns in the next morning for breakfast or knead the dough in the morning and make buns in the evening for snack time.

 Thank you for checking the recipe.
 Please have a look at our other Breakfast recipes too!